-In accordance with the loan agreements concluded with the said International Financial Institutions, the Bank reports on a regular basis on the achievement of its performance indicators and provides detailed explanations for each covenant breach, if any.
+In accordance with the loan agreements concluded with the said International Financial Institutions, the Bank reports on a regular basis on the performance of its operating indicators and provides detailed explanations for each covenant breached.
+The Bank expects no adverse responses from creditors in this respect.